lanceman2/quickstream/README.md

 - quickstream lack of stream data types

+  Note we need to verify all these claims:

   The basic argument is that the choise of stream data type will in most cases be hard coded into the block C/C++ compiled code; so when the user chooses a different stream data type (in most cases) they are